Alehandreus/Localicer/README.md

 as the last in range character's case.
 I.e. if you replace MauL with vader the replacement will be VadER.

-## Replacing multiple entry values
+## Replacing multiple entry values (new)
 A file can be created with the following format:

 value1::newvalue1
 value2::newvalue2

 This file can be loaded and all values will be replaced.
 At the moment all replacements are case-sensitive and applied only to whole words

+## Choose encoding (new)
+You now have a choice between two encodings: default and cyrillic.
+Note that you have to reopen the file after changing the encoding.
+Warning: cyrillic encoding is not full and break some in-game text

 ### IMPORTANT
 Entry values starting with "ID_" will NEVER be mass replaced to avoid problems with Star Cards in Battlefront 2.